 At WOU since09/16/2009

-HobbiesMaking art & crafts, sometimes from materials I find combing the environment; camping; travel; exploring local craft breweries; chilling with my cat.
+HobbiesMaking art & crafts, often from salvage materials or those I find combing the environment; camping; travel; exploring local craft breweries; chilling with my cats.

 Areas of responsibility

 I teach many Graphic Design studios, occasionally an Art studio class, and also the History of Graphic Design.
 I also assist with curriculum development, advising students, and serve the larger university community on committees and boards.

 What you will do and learn in my courses

 Most of my classes are hands-on Graphic Design classes with much focus on understanding the creative process: blending theory, critical & contextual thinking, and skills for concept development.
 My studio classes help Art & Design students learn how to practice Graphic Design for personal and professional projects.